ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-options.md

 - **Result Taxonomy** Show or hide ...
 - **Result Description** Show or hide the description with search results.
-- **Description Length** Number of characters of the description in search results, default is 255.
+- **Description Length** Number of characters of the description in search results.
+The default is 255.
 - **Result Date** Show or hide the start and end date filters in the advanced search.
 - **Result URL** Show or hide the result item's URL in search